 With an active EAP program in place, it gives employees the opportunity to talk to someone professional about their problems and communicate it to their Managers.
 This way your employees feel they can talk about their problems in their workplace and find solutions.
 This will help in reducing absenteeism and also improve the overall culture of the company.

 Absence Management is to reduce excessive leaves, not stop leaves overall.
 Often with wrong Absence Management methods, the latter becomes the common practice in companies.
+Unplanned absences lead to as much as 20% decrease in productivity.
 As a result, you get overworked employees who are not productive because of a lack of rest and break from work.

 If the culture becomes so, that taking absence itself is frowned upon, employees who have genuine needs to attend to would not take absence and cause themselves emotional stress.
 With personal commitment left hanging and little concentration at work, employees would suffer emotionally unable to do anything to the fullest.